maizer2/maizer2/README.md

 * **Master's degree at graduate school DSU in *Republic of Korea*(2022.03 ~ )**
     * Research visual intelligence
-        * Generation Model(AE, VAE, GAN)
+        * Generation Model(AE, VAE, GAN, Diffusion)

 * **Work in ETRI (2022.03. ~ )**
     * A Research on the Source Technology of Autonomous Growth Complex Artificial Intelligence
-        * Virtural Try-On Network using GAN, AE
+        * Virtural Try-On Network using Diffusion, GAN, AE

 ---